 We at Transcend work directly with a large number of water/wastewater utilities, EPC’s, and equipment suppliers to help streamline master plans and conceptual design processes.

-Here’s the top 5 uncertainties what we’re hearing from these parties about the current challenges in creating master plans for treatment plants – and what can be done about them.
+Here’s the top 5 uncertainties that we’re hearing from these parties about the current challenges in creating master plans for treatment plants – and what can be done about them.

 Snowstorms in Texas, extreme flooding in Australia, and mega droughts in various parts of the world all significantly impact treatment infrastructure.
 How can utilities plan to make their infrastructure more resilient for these kinds of extreme weather events, and how should they spend capital and/or operational dollars to do so?